Deborah Gray’s rental car broke down and she wants her money back. Hertz won’t pay her. She’d like me to encourage the company to reconsider.

 Her rental agreement makes no mention of a refund, even when a car stops working.
 It’s up to the discretion of the company to refund her rental charges.
 There’s also this: She did have access to a car for part of the time and Hertz should be paid for it, right?
 (This is similar to the non-working first class seat.
 It’s difficult to argue for a full refund when the airline provided transportation.)

-I think I need to contact Hertz about this.
+I think my advocacy team and I need to contact Hertz about this.
 But what should I ask it to do?